US diplomat worried about pandemic, food supply in N Korea

 “We only hope for a better outcome for the people of the DPRK,” she said.

-Sherman spoke after meeting South Korean officials, during which the two sides reaffirmed that they’ll continue diplomatic efforts to convince North Korea to return to the nuclear talks.
+Sherman spoke after meeting with her South Korean officials, during which the two sides reaffirmed that they’ll continue diplomatic efforts to convince North Korea to return to the nuclear talks.

 “We are looking forward to a reliable, predictable, constructive way forward with the DPRK,” Sherman said.
 “We have offered to sit and dialogue with the North Koreans, and we are waiting to hear from them.”